Tag Archives: counselor

 As Ann and I have shared before, we are dedicated to the children, families, and staff at Chestnut and to the camp, itself.
 We are honored to help – along with so many other leaders and staff members – with Chestnut’s development into a “forever” camp.
 For the last ten months, we have worked hard to ensure that the 2023 season in Beach Lake would be our finest of all time.
 And after one week, we’re proud to be seeing that we are on our way.

-The summer of 2022 at Chestnut Lake Camp was amazing on so many levels.
+The summer of 2023 at Chestnut Lake Camp was amazing on so many levels.
 We had a camp filled with kids enjoying great traditions, building new friendships, and feeling the unique spirit of our “Bring It Out” vibe in Beach Lake, PA.
-But what made 2022 extra awesome was the growth of our 15-year-old camp (established in 2008 by the owners of Trail’s End Camp) in the form of enhanced facilities, expanded programs, and the deepening of connections for our campers and staff.
-How do we know all of this is happening?
-Naturally, we ask.

-The 2022 Insight Survey report — as you will see when you click through at your own pace or download the file to review later — reinforces the love that our community has for Chestnut Lake, the consensus that our camp is “all about the people,” the appreciation for the great care and robust experiences provided in our flexible program, and the excitement for our continued evolution as an institution as we come back for an even more terrific summer in 2023.
-In fact, enrollment for the 2023 season is at the highest totals ever for Chestnut at this time of year, and we have incredible momentum as we close in on our next summer in the Poconos.
+The 2023 Camper & Parent Insight Survey report — as you will see when you click through at your own pace or download the file below to review later — reinforces the love that our community has for Chestnut Lake, the consensus that our camp is “all about the people,” the appreciation for the great care and robust experiences provided in our flexible program, and the excitement for our continued evolution as an institution as we come back for an even more terrific summer in 2024.

 Campfire Tales | 7/22/22